Fast Density Estimation for Density-based Clustering Methods

 \section{Introduction}

-Clustering aims to partition a set of data objects into several clusters so that objects in each cluster keep high degree of similarity, and thus has been widely used in data mining \cite{berkhin2006survey}, vector quantization \cite{coates2011importance}, dimension reduction \cite{boutsidis2014randomized} and manifold learning \cite{canas2012learning}.
+\IEEEPARstart{C}{lustering} aims to partition a set of data objects into several clusters so that objects in each cluster keep high degree of similarity, and thus has been widely used in data mining \cite{berkhin2006survey}, vector quantization \cite{coates2011importance}, dimension reduction \cite{boutsidis2014randomized} and manifold learning \cite{canas2012learning}.

 Density-based clustering is one of the most important clustering methods.
-It is based on density estimation of data points and defines clusters as dense regions separated by low dense regions.
-It does not need to know the number of clusters and has the ability to discover clusters with arbitrary shapes and robustness to handle outliers.
-So far, many density-based methods have been proposed, such as DBSCAN \cite{ester1996density}, the Ordering Points To Identify the Clustering Structure (OPTICS) \cite{ankerst1999optics}, clustering by fast search and find of density peaks (CFSFDP) \cite{rodriguez2014clustering} and mean-shift clustering \cite{cheng1995mean,anand2013semi}.
+It is based on density estimation of data points and defines clusters as dense regions separated by low-density regions.
+It does not need to know the number of clusters, and meanwhile, it has the ability to discover clusters with arbitrary shapes and is robust to outliers.
+So far, many density-based methods have been proposed, such as DBSCAN \cite{ester1996density}, the Ordering Points To Identify the Clustering Structure (OPTICS) \cite{ankerst1999optics}, Clustering by Fast Search and Find of Density Peaks (CFSFDP) \cite{rodriguez2014clustering} and Mean-Shift Clustering \cite{cheng1995mean,anand2013semi}.